RafilAlam/Qdee-Robotics/README.md

 ## What does it do?

 As aforementioned, this vehicle is designed to be controlled precisely and comfortably to play Car Football.
-Some of a distinct modification I had made to my vehicle would be a swiveling plow at the front, which aids in precision during dribbling, allowing the operator to tilt the plow to the left or the right using a servo controller to keep the ball away from other oppononents.
+Some of the distinct modifications I had made to my vehicle would be a swiveling plow at the front, which aids in precision during dribbling, allowing the operator to tilt the plow to the left or the right using a servo controller to keep the ball away from other oppononents.
 I have also opted for a gyroscopic controller design setup which enables the operator to utilise a wider array of functions using the movements of their hand in comparison to traditional button